despicableGruu/http-proxy-rs/README.md

-# rust-http-proxy
+# Tokio Proxy
-A http proxy demo written with Rust/Tokio.
+This project demonstrates a basic HTTP proxy built with Rust and the Tokio framework.

-Released in public domain as an example for Rust/Tokio.
+**Self-Signed Certificate Generation**

-## HTTPS Keygen
+Utilize the `keygen.sh` script to generate a self-signed SSL certificate for secure proxy operations.
+Execution of this script produces a new certificate.

-`keygen.sh` is used to generated a self-signed SSL certificate for HTTPS proxy services.
-Simply runs it to generate a new cert.
+**Verification**

-Testing it with `curl --insecure`, otherwise, the connection will be rejected because self-signed certificates are not recognized by most clients.
+When testing, use the `--insecure` flag with `curl`.
+Without this flag, connections may be rejected as the self-signed certificate isn't recognized by most clients.